Getting MoRE out of Mixture of Language Model Reasoning Experts: Conclusion

 \section{Conclusion}

-In this work, we proposed the \mope{} framework where we implement a pool of specialized \qa{} models that excel at different reasoning types, and then train a router to select the answer from the best specialized model for questions from different categories.
+We proposed the \mope{} framework where we construct a pool of specialized \qa{} models that excel at different reasoning types, and then train an answer selector to select the best answer among them.
 Experiments on 12 datasets covering four reasoning types demonstrate that \mope{} achieve better generalizability than all baselines.
-More importantly, the inter-expert agreement features in \mope{} offers useful signals for training effective calibrators that improve selective question answering, and also improve human verification of the system's final predictions.
-While we focused exclusively on prompt experts, the idea of combining the strengths of diverse specialized models can extend to any type of specialized \qa{} models, even non-neural models such as traditional information retrieval models.
-We leave such extensions to future exploration.
+More importantly, the inter-expert agreement features in \mope{} offer useful signals for training effective calibrators that improve selective \qa{} and also improve human verification of the system's final predictions.

+While we focused on prompting \llm{}s as specialized experts, the idea of combining the strengths of diverse experts can extend to any type of specialized models, even non-neural ones such as traditional information retrieval models, which is an interesting avenue for future work.
+Additionally, future work could also explore other possible explanations to facilitate users' calibration and abstention, such as better explaining the strengths and weaknesses of individual specialized expert models.
+Such efforts are especially important for high-stakes settings that require careful fact-checking or verification of the system outputs~\cite{HumanVerification}.